LOVE SONG FOR SOLITUDE

 GrottoPDX-2555.jpg

-The natural materials that compose the Shrine of Our Lady of Guadalupe, Patroness of the Americas, as well as its location in the middle of a fir tree forest, are an immediate reminder of the intimate connection between Heaven and Earth.
+The natural materials that compose the Shrine of Our Lady of Guadalupe, Patroness of the Americas, as well as its location in the middle of a fir tree forest, offer a beautiful reminder of the intimate connection between Heaven and Earth.

 Another view of Shrine of Our Lady of Guadalupe, Patroness of the Americas at The Grotto.